N$^2$M$^2$: Learning Navigation for Arbitrary Mobile Manipulation Motions in Unseen and Dynamic Environments: Abstract

 \section{Abstract}

-Despite its importance in both industrial and service robotics, mobile manipulation remains a significant challenge as it requires a seamless integration of end-effector trajectory generation with navigation skills as well as reasoning over long-horizons.
-Existing methods struggle to control the large configuration space, and to navigate dynamic and unknown environments.
-In previous work, we proposed to decompose mobile manipulation tasks into a simplified motion generator for the end-effector in task space and a trained reinforcement learning agent for the mobile base to account for kinematic feasibility of the motion.
-In this work, we introduce \ourslong ~(\ours) which extends this decomposition to complex obstacle environments and enables it to tackle a broad range of tasks in real world settings.
+Despite its importance in both industrial and service robotics, mobile manipulation remains a significant challenge as it requires seamless integration of end-effector trajectory generation with navigation skills as well as reasoning over long-horizons.
+Existing methods struggle to control the large configuration space and to navigate dynamic and unknown environments.
+In previous work, we proposed to decompose mobile manipulation tasks into a simplified motion generator for the end-effector in task space and a trained reinforcement learning agent for the mobile base to account for the kinematic feasibility of the motion.
+In this work, we introduce \ourslong ~(\ours) which extends this decomposition to complex obstacle environments, \myworries{extends the agent's control to the torso joint and the norm of the end-effector motion velocities, \myworriestwo{uses a more general reward function}} and \myworries{thereby enables robots} to tackle a \myworries{much} broad\myworries{er} range of tasks in real-world settings.
 The resulting approach can perform unseen, long-horizon tasks in unexplored environments while instantly reacting to dynamic obstacles and environmental changes.
 At the same time, it provides a simple way to define new mobile manipulation tasks.
 We demonstrate the capabilities of our proposed approach in extensive simulation and real-world experiments on multiple kinematically diverse mobile manipulators.
 Code and videos are publicly available at \url{http://mobile-rl.cs.uni-freiburg.de}.